 Because of this caching you must copy the \.nupkg only for the first project.
 Subsequent projects don't require the package file since it is taken from the cache.

 ► Now you can build and run the extractor project to test it:

 '''

 dotnet build

-dotnet run -- TET-datasheet.pdf TET-datasheet.txt
+dotnet run

 '''

-As a result you will find the generated \.txt output file in the application directory.
+As a result you will find the generated TET-datasheet.txt output document in the application directory.